 What do youth get while in services?

 Youth will be paired with a mentor who has similar interests and a similar communication style.
-Youth will spend 1-3 hours each week with their mentor, receiving guidance, companionship, and creating a healthy bond with an adult community member.
+Youth will spend at least 4 hours per month with their mentor, receiving guidance, companionship, and creating a healthy bond with an adult community member.

 How do youth access/how do partners refer?

 Step 2: Youth completes interview and application with Mentoring Program Coordinator (PYD Coordinator)

 Jackson Street uses a model that builds strong relationships in the community.
 The success of our program is supported by setting clear expectations for Volunteer Mentors and youth Mentees, creating space, supporting parental/guardian involvement, and providing ongoing training for Mentors.
 Many of our Mentors are experienced in working with youth.

 As a Mentor, your commitment to your youth Mentee is to meet for at least 4 hours per month for one year.
 Ongoing required trainings and support from our staff are also part of the program for all Volunteer Mentors.

 To become an approved Jackson Street Volunteer, contact our Volunteer Coordinator Bruce Piercy to begin the process!